solar panels on house

 While transitioning to 100% renewable energy is an excellent decision for your home and the planet, there are some challenges that you may face:

-• Initial Cost: Installing solar panels, wind turbines, or energy storage systems can be expensive upfront.
-However, the long-term savings can make this investment worthwhile.
+• Initial Cost: Solar panels, wind power or energy storage systems can be costly to install.
+Nevertheless, this investment can be justified by long-term savings.

 How to Make the Transition Affordable

-2. Solar Leasing or Power Purchase Agreements (PPAs): If you can’t afford the upfront cost of solar panels, you can opt for leasing or signing a Power Purchase Agreement (PPA), where a third party installs and maintains the solar system, and you pay for the electricity it generates.
+• Solar Leasing or Power Purchase Agreements (PPAs): When your budget cannot cover the initial cost of solar panels, you may consider leasing or signing a Power Purchase Agreement (PPA) where a third party will install and maintain the solar system and your payment to the electricity it generates.

 Conclusion